shaheenhad/web_project_4/README.md

 **Description**

-This project showcases responsive web development and basic javascript.
+This project showcases responsive web development and OOP via javascript.
 The layout and positioning of each section will depend on the size of the screen being used.
 Written in HTML and CSS using media queries to address responsive requirements with javascript handling user editing by dynamically creating image cards and popup features.
 The website can be found at: https://shaheenhad.github.io/web_project_4/